- The student must be admitted to graduate school.

-- The maximum course load for a student who holds a GA of approximately half time is 12 semester credit hours (sch).
-The recommended course load for a GA with an appointment of approximate halftime is 9 sch of graduate coursework.
+- The maximum course load for a student who holds a graduate assistantship of approximately half time is 12 semester credit hours (SCH).
+The recommended course load for a GA with an appointment of approximate halftime is 9 SCH of graduate coursework.

-The number of graduate hours of coursework in which a graduate student must be enrolled to hold a GA in Fall or Spring is 6 sch.
+The number of graduate hours of coursework in which a graduate student must be enrolled to hold a graduate assistantship in Fall or Spring is 6 SCH of graduate coursework.
 This minimum number has no impact on the number of hours of enrollment required for financial aid eligibility.
-(Exceptions: doctoral-level graduate assistants who have been admitted to candidacy may enroll for dissertation only for as few as 3 sch without any special approval.
-Masters level GAs may enroll for the minimum course load of 3 sch of professional paper, recital, or thesis so long as clear evidence of progress can be demonstrated.)
+(Exceptions: doctoral-level graduate assistants who have been admitted to candidacy may enroll for dissertation only for as few as 3 SCH of graduate coursework without any special approval.
+Masters level graduate assistants may enroll for the minimum course load of 3 SCH of graduate coursework of professional paper, recital, or thesis so long as clear evidence of progress can be demonstrated.)
 Any requests for exceptions are required to come from the Chair of the student's program.
-(International GAs who are classified as F1 must take 9 sch of coursework and must follow guidelines for International Education.)
+(International GAs who are classified as F1 must take 9 SCH of graduate coursework and must follow guidelines for International Student and Scholar Services.)

-Graduate Assistants hired for the summer will be hired for the period of 6/1 through 8/31.
+Graduate assistants hired for the summer will be hired for the period of 6/1 through 8/31.
 Since the employment period is from 6/1 to 8/31, students may perform their GA duties during any of the summer academic terms.
-For a 0.50 FTE summer appointment (6/1-8/31), GA's must enroll in at least 6 sch of graduate courses at some time during the period (Summer I, Summer, Summer II, and/or Summer III terms).
-GA's must enroll in at least 3 sch of graduate courses to have a .25 PTF summer appointment (6/1-8/31),
+For a 0.50 FTE summer appointment (6/1-8/31), GA's must enroll in at least 6 SCH of graduate coursework at some time during the Summer term.
+Graduate assistants must enroll in at least 3 SCH of graduate coursework to have a .25 PTF summer appointment (6/1-8/31).

-- In-state Tuition waiver: An out of state student holding a GA is entitled to register by paying the tuition and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if
+- In-state Tuition waiver: An out of state student holding a graduate assistantship is entitled to register by paying the tuition and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if

-b) the assistant is enrolled in the minimum required graduate course load (6 sch), and
+b) The assistant has enrolled in the minimum required graduate course load (6 SCH of graduate coursework), and

-c) the assistant is working in a position which relates to her/his degree program.
+c) The assistant is working in a position that relates to her/his degree program.

-- Special criteria for GTAs assigned primary responsibility for teaching a course for credit and assigning final grades, include the following:
+- Special criteria for Graduate Teaching Assistantships assigned primary responsibility for teaching a course for credit and assigning final grades to include the following:

 - The student should have earned at least 18 semester credit hours of graduate credit in the teaching field.